ivangfr/springboot-kafka-connect-jdbc-streams/README.md

 mvn spring-boot:run
 ```

-3. Its swagger website is http://localhost:9081/swagger-ui.html
+3. It runs on port `9081`.
+The `health` endpoint is http://localhost:9081/actuator/health

 > Note: the command below generates Java classes from Avro files
 > ```